top of page

 Preparation

-1. Using a microplane grater, finely grate 1 garlic clove to yield about 1/2 teaspoon garlic.
-Finely chop the remaining garlic clove and set aside.
-Add grated garlic to skillet; cook, stirring constantly, until fragrant, about 30 seconds.
-Add breadcrumbs; cook, stirring constantly, until golden brown and crisp, 3 to 5 minutes.
-Remove skillet from heat; stir in 1/4 teaspoon salt and 1/4 teaspoon lemon zest, and set aside.
+1. Using a microplane, finely grate 1 garlic clove to yield about 1/2 teaspoon; set aside.
+Finely chop the remaining garlic clove and set aside separately.
+Heat 2 tablespoons of the olive oil in a medium skillet over medium heat.
+Add the grated garlic and cook, stirring constantly, until fragrant, about 30 seconds.
+Add the breadcrumbs and cook, stirring constantly, until golden and crisp, 3–5 minutes.
+Remove from heat and stir in 1/4 teaspoon of the salt and the lemon zest.
+Set aside.

-2. Combine pea shoots, parsley, dill, ricotta salata, sunflower seed kernels, lemon juice, reserved chopped garlic, and remaining 1/4 teaspoon lemon zest in a blender.
-Pulse until mixture is finely chopped, 12 to 15 pulses.
-With blender running, add remaining 1/2 cup oil to mixture in a thin stream, and continue processing until smooth and emulsified, about 2 minutes.
-Stir in crushed red pepper and remaining 1/2 teaspoon salt.
+2. Add the pea shoots, parsley, dill, ricotta salata, sunflower seeds, lemon juice, reserved chopped garlic, and remaining lemon zest to a blender.
+Pulse until finely chopped, 12–15 pulses.
+With the blender running, drizzle in the remaining 1/2 cup of olive oil in a thin, steady stream and blend until smooth and fully emulsified, about 2 minutes.
+Stir in the crushed red pepper and remaining salt.
+Taste and adjust seasoning.
 Set aside.

-3. Bring a large pot of salted water to a boil over high heat.
-Add pasta, and cook according to package directions for al dente.
-Drain, reserving 1 cup cooking liquid.
+3. Bring a large pot of generously salted water to a boil over high heat.
+Add the pasta and cook according to package directions until al dente.
+Reserve 1 cup of the cooking water before draining.
+Drain and return to the pot.

-4. Return pasta to a large pot; add pea shoot pesto, pecorino Romano, butter, and 2/3 cup reserved cooking liquid, stirring until butter is melted and pasta is nicely coated, adding remaining 1/3 cup cooking liquid if needed to loosen sauce.
-Sprinkle with toasted breadcrumb mixture.
-If desired, garnish with additional pea shoots.
+4. Add the pea shoot pesto, pecorino Romano, and butter to the pasta in the pot.
+Toss over medium-low heat, adding 2/3 cup of the reserved cooking water and stirring until the butter is melted and the pasta is evenly coated — add the remaining cooking water as needed to loosen the sauce.
+Divide among bowls, sprinkle with the toasted breadcrumbs, and garnish with fresh pea shoots.
+Serve immediately.

 Recent Posts